BookerLoL/UWLCourses/CS564/README.md

   - no FD can bre removed to create a smaller but equivalent FD set to F
   - no FD can have attribute removed to create a smaller but equivalent FD set to F
   - minimal cover set are not unique
+    - there could be multiple versions, depends on which ones you remove

 - Attribute Closure